FAQ

 Why and on which section is the A45 closed?

 The A45 has been fully closed to all traffic between the Lüdenscheid-Nord and Lüdenscheid-Süd slip roads since the beginning of December 2021.
-During an inspection, the Autobahn GmbH of the federal government found damage to the Rahmedetal bridge.
-These affect the supporting structure and the bridge was immediately closed for safety reasons.
+During an inspection, the federal government's Autobahn GmbH discovered damage to the Rahmedetal bridge.
+This affected the supporting structure and the bridge was immediately closed for safety reasons.

 How long will the closure last?